TOP | PREVIOUS ITEM | NEXT ITEM ( 40 of 66 )

 Who was this man who first appeared on Broadway in 1942 in "Heart of a City" and continued to entertain us until his untimely death in 2002?
 If a man's life is judged by his accomplishments Jonathan Harris' TV and screen credits demonstrated his incredible range of talent.

 He was born Jonathan Charasuchin in the Bronx on November 6, 1914 and started his career as a pharmacist but soon switched to his first love acting.
-His early film career was far from spectacular, appearing in small supporting roles in films like "Botany Bay," "The Big Fisherman," and and the never released ":Catch Me If You Can", but it was on televison that his star began to shine.
+His early film career was far from spectacular, appearing in small supporting roles in films like "Botany Bay," "The Big Fisherman," and the never released ":Catch Me If You Can", but it was on television that his star began to shine.
 Allen had obviously seen Harris opposite Bill Dana in his self titled TV series and with Michael Rennie in the "Third Man" and realized what an asset to his fledgling sci fi series Jonathan would be.
-Irwin's uncanny ability to to cast the right people in the right roles had paid off again and Jonathan Harris and his wicked alter ego Dr. Smith were an instant audience favorite.
+Irwin's uncanny ability to cast the right people in the right roles had paid off again and Jonathan Harris and his wicked alter ego Dr. Smith were an instant audience favorite.

 "Because of my stature or status I should've been top of the heap."
 Harris commenting on his "Special Guest Star" status in the credits in a 1990 Australian interview.

 The character of Smith was originally conceived as the Robinsons' nemesis, ready to "liquidate" the intrepid family at a moment's notice.
 While this plotline would have opened a plethora of intriguing stories, it was determined that the viewing audience and Jonathan himself "Did not like this man."
-Ever so subtlely the character of Dr. Smith was altered very early on in the series to a less than fearsome comic relief of sorts.
+Ever so subtlety the character of Dr. Smith was altered very early on in the series to a less than fearsome comic relief of sorts.

 Amazingly, Harris had almost complete script control by the beginning of season two and thought nothing of deleting and re-writing entire scenes which was usually no sooner said than done.
 This was never done with malice or with the idea of stepping on any other actor's toes Jonathan honestly believed he was improving the series and headed for higher ratings.
 If the public wanted more Smith, Will and the robot adventures that was what Jonathan and the sadly neglected rest of the cast were going to give the audience.